 Do you have any words of advice for fledgling or mid-career database researchers?

 Yes, I would say that the advice I have is almost the same as the advice that Dijkstra gives when we interviewed him for Out of their Minds, which is, he said, “Choose problems that are at the limit of your ability, not too hard, but not too easy either.”
 Before you have tenure, you have to publish, but nevertheless, it is important to realize that you want to publish things that people will appreciate, that people will say “yeah, this was clever, and I couldn’t have done that”, or “if I could have done it, I would have been really proud of it”.
 The other thing is, to go out in industry or government, or wherever, and find people who are doing real problems.
 The founder of my institute, Richard Courant, when he came to America, he always would take his students to large engineering organizations and he would tell them to talk to the engineers.
 Not to the physicists and not to the mathematicians there, but to the engineers, because they would say this is our real problem.
-And I really believed in that because that has lead me to database tuning, it’s lead me to do the time series work, my work with the biologists lead me to write a funny little book called Statistics is Easy, and every time I have done something it is because something I have seen has motivated me to do it.
+And I really believed in that because that has led me to database tuning, it’s led me to do the time series work, my work with the biologists lead me to write a funny little book called Statistics is Easy, and every time I have done something it is because something I have seen has motivated me to do it.
 Sometimes it is not research in the hardest sense, like Statistics is Easy is just an easy introduction to resampling statistics.
 But it is nevertheless I think useful because most computer scientists don’t like statistics, so I think utility is a great motivator, and I think it is sometimes underestimated in academia.

 If you magically had enough additional time at work to do one thing that you are not doing now, what would it be?